What happens when a will is probated?

 Once appointed, what does the Executor do?

-The Executor has the fiduciary responsibility to distribute the estate as set out in the Decedent's will.
-In addition, the Executor has some statutory responsibilities, including having a notice to creditors printed in a newspaper and filing an Inventory of the Estate.
-These are addressed more specifically in the Texas Probate Code.
+The Executor has the fiduciary responsibility to distribute the estate as set out in the Decedent’s will.
+In addition, the Executor has some statutory responsibilities, including having a notice to creditors printed in a newspaper and filing an Inventory of the Estate or Affidavit in Lieu of Inventory.
+These are addressed more specifically in the Texas Estates Code.

 What are Letters Testamentary?